defiant00/dnd/README.md

   * a female dragonborn driven by cynicism and logic
   * a young agender tiefling, acknowledged for their power from a young age and brought on to the council to guide and watch over them
   * Oakenbeard is on the council, referred to as Rommeas by most, doesn't like the formality so they keep an empty seat for him both out of respect and to include the dwarves in general
+* The Guild Masters
+  * Germain is the Master of Acquisitions
-* Phil the dwarf who runs the guild hall front desk
+  * Phil the Master of Accounting - a dwarf who also runs the guild hall front desk
     * his real name is either difficult or embarassing, so he just goes by Phil
     * red hair, long beard in a single braid
     * 4'3", stocky, around 80
     * jovial, and wears a colorful vest over dark leathers where he keeps a variety of small things to help him do a bunch of stuff at the front desk
     * wants:
     * fears:
+  * ? the Master of Contracts
     * someone who more directly deals with hunting contracts (Phil can do the basics, but he's just going off of what he's told by this person)
+  * ? the Master of Defense
+  * ? the Master of Recruiting
 * someone who runs the general store
 * jeweler
 * blacksmith